vmsmith/CookBook/misc_chestnut_dressing.md

 3. Pour enough chicken stock on to dampen the mixture and loosely mix with hands (adding salt and pepper as you go)
 4. Pour in a bit of cream while continuing to mix
 5. Butter a baking dish, and add the mixture
-6. Bake for a while with an aluminum foil cover, then remove the cover to brown the top
+6. Bake for a while (45 minutes) with an aluminum foil cover, then remove the cover to brown the top